saftacatalinmihai/blog-hugo/content/posts/architecture-horror-story-1.md

 ### The setup

 As part of my job as a software architect, I had to design a solution which involved the integration between 2 systems: let's call them `A` and `B`.
+They were part of a new instant payment processing flow that was beeing developed.
 System `B` had a legacy integration mechanism that was no longer supported at the architectural level.
 A proxy system - call it `P` was implemented to facilitate the translation between the legacy interface into a more modern - JSON over HTTP - API.

 {{< mermaid >}}
 sequenceDiagram